-The Plan's administrative costs, other than those related to the management of investments and transaction fees, which totaled \$370,847 for the year ended December 31, 2021, are paid by the Company.
+The Plan's administrative costs, other than those related to the management of investments and transaction fees, totaled \$309,794 for the year ended December 31, 2022, are first paid by forfeitures under the Plan and then by the Company.
 Expenses related to the management of investments and transaction fees are allocated to each participant's account.
 Allocations are based on participant earnings or account balances, as defined in the Plan agreement.